 From avocado to peanut, here’s the skinny on our favorite kitchen fats:

-, when pure and untoasted, is a simple neutral oil that’s great for sautéing, roasting, and searing.
+When pure and untoasted, sesame oil is a simple neutral oil that’s great for sautéing, roasting, and searing.
 The smoke point can vary based on refinement and ranges from 350-410°F. For a stronger sesame flavor, use toasted sesame oil and pair it with complementary flavors.
 With just a few drops, sesame oil will punch up your ramen, soup, Asian-style vinaigrette, or stir fry.

 Extra Virgin Olive Oil